Samizdat: Samizdat periodicals

 The earliest samizdat periodicals were short-lived and mainly literary in focus: Sintaksis (1959–1960), Boomerang (1960), and Phoenix (1961).
 From 1964 to 1970, communist historian Roy Medvedev regularly published The Political Journal (Политический дневник, or political diary), which contained analytical materials that later appeared in the West.

 The longest-running and best-known samizdat periodical was A Chronicle of Current Events (Хроника текущих событий).
 It was dedicated to defending human rights by providing accurate information about events in the USSR.
 Over 15 years, from April 1968 to December 1982, 65 issues were published, all but two appearing in English translation.
-The anonymous editors encouraged the readers to utilize the same distribution channels in order to send feedback and local information to be published in subsequent issues.
+The anonymous editors encouraged the readers to use the same distribution channels in order to send feedback and local information to be published in subsequent issues.

 The Chronicle was distinguished by its dry, concise style and punctilious correction of even the smallest error.
 Its regular rubrics were "Arrests, Searches, Interrogations", "Extra-judicial Persecution", "In Prisons and Camps", "Samizdat update", "News in brief", and "Persecution of Religion".
 Over time, sections were added on the "Persecution of the Crimean Tatars", "Persecution and Harassment in Ukraine", "Lithuanian Events", and so on.

 The Chronicle editors maintained that, according to the 1936 Soviet Constitution, then in force, their publication was not illegal.
 The authorities did not accept the argument.
 Many people were harassed, arrested, imprisoned, or forced to leave the country for their involvement in the Chronicle's production and distribution.
 The periodical's typist and first editor Natalya Gorbanevskaya was arrested and put in a psychiatric hospital for taking part in the August 1968 Red Square protest against the invasion of Czechoslovakia.
 In 1974, two of the periodical's close associates (Pyotr Yakir and Victor Krasin) were persuaded to denounce their fellow editors and the Chronicle on Soviet television.
 This put an end to the periodical's activities, until Sergei Kovalev, Tatyana Khodorovich and Tatyana Velikanova openly announced their readiness to resume publication.
 After being arrested and imprisoned, they were replaced, in turn, by others.